RAW to HDR color accuracy - Lightroom, darktable, Photomator

 The following settings are used for Lightroom in addition to the default settings

-- Profile: Adobe neutral
+- Profile: Adobe Color

 - HDR editing: On